-However, based on the approach of our Shinshu Theology, we are interested in how the seeker experiences what Amida endows.
-We are fortunate that Shinran actually explains this passage in a note; it reads "the emergence of the mind of entrusting oneself to it is the arising of wisdom."
-It is safe to assume from this that some degree of wisdom actually arises in the seeker's mind, but there is very little thorough discussion within traditional scholarship on how this wisdom manifests in one's experience.
+However, the question before us is to inquire how the seeker experiences what Amida endows.
+We are fortunate that Shinran actually explains this passage in a side note; it reads "the emergence of the mind of entrusting oneself to it is the arising of wisdom."
+It is safe to assume from this that some degree of wisdom actually arises in the seeker's mind.
+However, we find very little thorough discussion within traditional scholarship and even less as to how this wisdom manifests in one's experience.
 It is to this very question that some of our contributors respond.

-Yoshinari Fuji, Professor of Ryūkoku University, argues that wisdom manifests in the aspirants in the form of their ethical inclination to reject the Three Poisons.
+Yoshinari Fuji, Professor of Ryūkoku University, picks up on this issue to argue that wisdom manifests in the aspirants in the form of their ethical inclination to reject the Three Poisons.
 For this, Fuji cites one of Shinran's letters sent to his disciple: